Tonsillitis can be difficult to distinguish from viral pharyngitis as both present with similar clinical symptoms.

 There is some evidence that tonsillectomy may be effective in selected children with recurrent severe acute tonsillitis.

-Acute tonsillitis is an acute infection of the parenchyma of the palatine tonsils.
-This definition does not include tonsillitis as part of infectious mononucleosis, although tonsillitis may occur in isolation or as part of a generalised pharyngitis.
+Tonsillitis is inflammation of the tonsils; specifically it is an infection of the parenchyma of the palatine tonsils.
+This definition does not include tonsillitis as part of infectious mononucleosis (also known as glandular fever).
+Tonsillitis may occur in isolation or as part of a generalised pharyngitis.
 The clinical distinction between tonsillitis and pharyngitis is unclear in the literature, and the condition is often referred to simply as 'acute sore throat'.

 History and exam